 French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review – Overview of their countertop model.

-How To Clean Your Brü-Stop French Press – A 40-second video showing you how to clean your Planetary Design French Press.
+How To Clean Your Brü-Stop French Press – A 40-second video showing how to clean your Planetary Design French Press.

 French Press Coffee Tutorial – INeedCoffee guide to making great French Press coffee.